mcvm-launcher/mcvm/docs/docs/packages/declarative.md

 - `modrinth_id`: ID of the project for this package on Modrinth, if applicable.
 See [the purpose of host ID instructions](Packages.md#the-purpose-of-host-id-instructions).
 - `curseforge_id`: ID of the project for this package on CurseForge, if applicable.
 See [the purpose of host ID instructions](Packages.md#the-purpose-of-host-id-instructions).
 - `smithed_id`: ID of the project for this package on Smithed, if applicable.
 See [the purpose of host ID instructions](Packages.md#the-purpose-of-host-id-instructions).
+- `content_versions`: The content versions that are available for this package, ordered from oldest to newest.
 - `supported_versions`: Minecraft versions supported by this package.
 Defaults to all of them.
 - `supported_modloaders`: Modloaders supported by this package.
 Defaults to all of them.
 - `supported_plugin_loaders`: Plugin loaders supported by this package.
 Defaults to all of them.